RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 Rename the generated file from `tipColInfoLayer.png` to `seasons_mask.png` and remove the Seasons gdm file.

 Open your map in the Giants Editor and save it.

+### Testing the density layer

+Save the file.
+Open your map in the Giants Editor.
+Make sure there are no errors in the console.
+If there are any, you made a mistake.

+You can select the foliage brush and the ssSnowMask (sometimes called ssSnowMask) channel and start painting.
+Go to the step about the tipCol to get some useful data first.

 ## Painting the snowmask